 This supported David in coming to terms with his grief, especially as he was less socially isolated.
 He proved to be so dependable and hard-working, that his support worker encouraged him to apply for a role as a late shift/front office worker.
 He did and was employed in this new position by AMAT.

-“I do enjoy the turnaround in my life from being a Resident first and now an employee at AMAT!”
+“I do enjoy the turnaround in my life from being a Resident first and now an employee at AMAT UK!”

-David continued to work at AMAT after moving out into permanent accommodation for a few years.
+David continued to work for us after moving out into permanent accommodation for a few years.
 He has subsequently found another role and relocated.

 Anna became homeless very suddenly after a family dispute came to head and she was asked to leave the family home.
 Anna knew about AMAT already, because she had been worried about being made homeless, so she contacted the team, despite it being late at night.
 She was asked to come to AMAT’s front office at 10 Chelmar Road, where she was given use of a common room and a sofa to sleep on, until a room was found.
 This prevented Anna from potentially sleeping rough.

 She was moved into shared accommodation, where she had a bedroom in house, sharing the kitchen and bathroom with three other Residents.
 Her support worker identified activities which would help her build up her self-esteem and regain her confidence and Anna soon began volunteering in AMAT’s charity shop and helped the Manager prepare the Instant Living Kits that Residents are given when they first arrive at AMAT.